OvalRaptor/VSCodeOnAndroid/README.md

 ```
 cd VSCodeOnAndroid; chmod +x install.sh; ./install.sh
 ```
 Once the installation is complete exit termux by typing "exit" and press enter.
 Re-open termux and type 'vs' to start the code server.
-To stop the server press Ctrl + C and then type 'exit' and press enter, however you should be fine to keep this running in the background for ease of access to the web app.
+The server can run in the background of your phone however if you want to stop the server open the termux terminal, press Ctrl + C and then type 'exit'.

-6. Install vscode.apk from releases, when installing a prompt will appear to say the application might contain malware, ignore this and proceed to install (I'm too lazy to figure out why the app is false flagging).
-If you have any doubts please feel free to scan the apk yourself.
+6. Install vscode.apk from releases.

 # Extensions